Dilbert - The Knack "The Curse of the Engineer"

 An educational workshop will begin at 9 AM, same meeting place, right before the ARES/RACES-CERT meeting.
 The topic of the workshop for June, 2016 will be a tower session.

 Any necessary winter/storm/weather related cancellation notices will be given on our 8PM Chimes Net the day before any meeting is scheduled to be held.
 (Please see the section below on the right of this web page for more info on our Chimes Net.)

 The Knox County EMA Office is located at:

 (Near Shepard’s Self Storage)

-Our VE Team will be conducting Amateur Radio Exams (Tech/General/Amateur Extra) in Rockland, Maine at the Knox County Emergency Management Agency (EMA) building (our regular monthly meeting place) on Saturday, April 30, 2016.
+Our VE Team will next be conducting Amateur Radio Exams (Tech/General/Amateur Extra) in Rockland, Maine at the Knox County Emergency Management Agency (EMA) building (our regular monthly meeting place) in April, 2017 or sooner if enough demand exists.
+(Contact us!).
 More info to be posted here soon.
 So crack them books and get studying!

 ARRL Field Day 2016

 ARRL Field Day 2016 will be held June 25-26.

 Pen Bay Amateur Radio Club (PenBayARC) and Knox County ARES/RACES-CERT will again operate from the